The Heroku CLI

 After you install the CLI, run the

 heroku login command.
-You’ll be prompted to enter any key to go to your web browser to complete login.
-The CLI will then log you in automatically.
+Enter any key to go to your web browser to complete login.
+The CLI then logs you in automatically.

 $ heroku login heroku: Press any key to open up the browser to login or q to exit › Warning: If browser does not open, visit › https://cli-auth.heroku.com/auth/browser/*** heroku: Waiting for login...
 Logging in... done Logged in as firstname.lastname@example.org

-If you’d prefer to stay in the CLI to enter your credentials, you may run
+If you’d prefer to stay in the CLI to enter your credentials, run

 $ heroku login -i heroku: Enter your login credentials Email: email@example.com Password: *************** Two-factor code: ******** Logged in as firstname.lastname@example.org

 The CLI saves your email address and an API token to

 ~/.netrc for future use.
 For more information, see Heroku CLI Authentication.